 Nevers has a modest but coherent restaurant scene.
 Jean-Michel Couron operates at the modern cuisine end of the market, priced at the €€ tier and representing the city's most technically formal offer.
 L'Agricole and La simplicité occupy other corners of the local picture. Ô Puits at Rue Mirangron operates in that same provincial French register, where the emphasis falls on product integrity and regional continuity rather than on conceptual ambition or tasting-menu theatrics.

-This is not the tier where you find the kind of sustained critical machinery that surrounds addresses like Mirazur in Menton or Alléno Paris au Pavillon Ledoyen.
+This is not the tier where you find the kind of sustained critical attention that surrounds addresses like Mirazur in Menton or Alléno Paris au Pavillon Ledoyen.
 Nor should it be measured against those benchmarks.
 The relevant comparison set for a Rue Mirangron address is the network of well-regarded provincial French tables that sustain communities rather than attract international pilgrimage, restaurants closer in spirit to the tradition represented by Auberge de l'Ill in Illhaeusern in its rootedness to place, or to the regional seriousness of Bras in Laguiole in its commitment to a specific French terroir.

 The Cultural Logic of Central French Cooking